christian-hesse/instant-validation-plugin/README.md

 <p>
 Also be aware that client side validations use Oracle internal text messages that need to be translated to any language of your app other than English (en).
 A list a text messages that <b>require translation</b> are always part of the APEX documention, e.g. for 23.2 you can find it <a href="https://docs.oracle.com/en/database/oracle/apex/23.2/htmdb/internal-messages-requiring-translation.html">here</a>.
 Just search for "Internal Messages Requiring Translation" in the APEX documention of your APEX version.
-If you use the "Value Required" feature of a page item in the APEX builder a client side validation is done prior to the server side validation.
+For example if you use the "Value Required" feature of a page item in the APEX builder a client side validation is done prior to the server side validation.
 In this case it is mandatory to translate the corresponding Oracle internal text message (<code>APEX.PAGE_ITEM_IS_REQUIRED</code>) to all languages of your application.
-To find the corresponding text message look up the documetion as mentioned above.
+To find the corresponding text message look up the documentation as mentioned above.
+Don't forget to switch on the "Used in JavaScript" option when defining the text message (as shown above).
 </p>